 9. Almond milk

-You can make the recipe for buttermilk with the combination of almond milk and a teaspoon of lemon juice or vinegar.
-You can also use this milk for baking in an equal ratio to the required orang juice.
+You can make the recipe for buttermilk with a combination of almond milk and a teaspoon of lemon juice or vinegar.
+You can also use this milk for baking in an equal ratio to the required orange juice.

 10. Vinegar

-If you do not have orange juice or do not want the orange flavor but need equivalent acidity, vinegar is the best option.
-If you consider a good quality apple cider vinegar or balsamic vinegar that has a good taste for your cooking needs, then your decision is correct.
+Vinegar is the best option if you do not have orange juice or do not want the orange flavour but need equivalent acidity.
+Your decision is correct if you consider a good quality apple cider vinegar or balsamic vinegar with a good taste for your cooking needs.